-In the silence that followed, he did that chin-thing again, just to let me sweat, before pulling out a pen and crossing out the ‘D’ and writing a big, clear, wonderfully refreshing B’ with his initials beside it.
+In the silence that followed, he did that chin-thing again while I listened to the second hand on his clock before pulling out a pen, crossing out the ‘D’ and writing a big, clear, wonderfully refreshing ‘B’ with his initials beside it.
 “Okay,” he said.
-“Stop by the registrar’s desk upstairs to get this recorded.
+“Stop by the registrar’s desk to get this recorded.
 Now get out of here.”

 “Our new academic dean wanted me to visit the registrar’s office to record this.”
 I smiled and showed him my report card.

 “I’ll be damned!
 How did you…?”
 His voice trailed off in disgust and glorious envy.
 He and the others were pretty angry with that instructor and they talked me into writing a petition against him.
 When we submitted it with many signatures – and – we never saw him again.